AnisDjerrab/FileSystem/README.md

 # FileSystem
-A complete FileSystem and Programmaton language, in adition to an encodage format enterely created solo.
+A complete FileSystem and Programmaton language, in adition to an encodage format entirely created solo.